Don4141/CAPSTONE_PROJECTS_UMASS_MLE/README.md

 FoldX operates two ways of defining mutations, that's Mutant file or Individual list mode.
 We will use Individual list mode as the Mutant file mode requires the sequences of the mutants and is ideal if studying several mutations in a protein.

-In Individual list mode, the file individual_list.txt contains the mutations we want to make, in the classical FoldX format (WT residue, chain, residue number, mutant residue).
+In Individual list mode, the file individual_list.txt contains the mutations we want to make, in the classical FoldX format (WT residue, chain, residue position, mutant residue).
 It is required than the name of the file containing the mutations starts by individual_list.
 Don't include any space on the mutation lines.

-For each PDB file, we need to create a text file that list all the mutations under study.
-The mutations should be structured to match FoldX's expectations.
-Typically, the format include the chain idenitfier along with the residue number and the mutation.

-Entries in the mutation file should follow this format: [Chain][Residue Number][Mutation]

 The mutation file format requires the chain identifier for each mutation.
-The raw dataset did not include this information, hence, we need to create a script that extract this IDs associated with the mutations using their PDB_IDs, reference residue, position and mutant residue.
+The dataset we have prepared so far does not include this information.
+Let's create a script that extract these IDs associated with the mutations.

+This requires a different file format.
+We will create another version of the dataset we are working with to include a PDB_IDs, reference residue, position and mutant residue columns.
+We will name this file compile.txt.
+The reference residue, position and mutant residue columns can be extracted from the dataset but we have to create the PDB_IDs of the mutations.

+The PDBs of the proteins since they are alphafold predicted structiures should follow this format: AF-${identifier}-F1-model_v1, where identifier is the accession number of the protein/gene.

+The key-value like ouput statements from the Uniprot output file include genes and their accession numbers.
+The new dataset we have created also has genes as one of the columns.

+Let's create a bash script that process the key-value statements from the Uniprot output to extract the gene names and accession numbers then cross-reference these genes with the compile dataset to identify shared entries.

-Update the mutation file with the chain Ids.
-You can use the bash script for this purpose.
+For matching genes, it will generate a list of PDB IDs in the format AF-${identifier}-F1-model_v1.pdb and append this to the dataset.
+Use the script compile_pdb_Ids.sh for this purpose.

+Let's create a new version of the compile dataset and name it compile_v2.txt.
+Reorder the columns to match the following order: PDB_ID, reference residue, position, and mutant residue.
+Trim white spaces around column values.

+Use the script extract_ChainID.py to extract the chain IDs.
+Add these chain IDs as a new column in the compile dataset using the script add_chain_col.sh.
+Also, append a new column containing semi-colons as placeholders or delimiters.

+The format of the rows should follow the format: [AF-Q00266-F1-model_v1   P       A       357     L       ;]

+Next, let's create a bash script to split the compile dataset into four separate text files: TestBenign, TestPathogenic, TrianBenign, TrainPathogenic.

+The script will read the compile txt file as input file, check the conditions for each row based on the dataset-classification and clinical significance columns, and then append the row to the appropriate output file.

+Rows will be classified based on the dataset labels (Train or Test) and clinical significance (Benign or Pathogenic).